rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 sbatch --mem=16G -t 24:00:00 --wrap="python fetch-gbk-annotation.py"
 sbatch --mem=16G -t 24:00:00 --wrap="python fetch-genome-and-plasmid-cds.py"

+# IMPORTANT TODO: edit fetch-gbk-annotation.py and fetch-genome-and-plasmid-cds.py to work with both prokaryotes-with-plasmids.txt and prokaryotes-with-complete-genomes.txt, so that we analyze the union of these datasets.
+And work through the whole pipeline to verify consistency.

 Once the data has downloaded, run the following scripts.
 Some run quite quickly, so no need to submit them to a partition on DCC--